benknoble/advent2019/day6p2/README.md

 ```

 This one requires an SML that provides the functors `RedBlackSetFn` and
-`RedBlackTreeFn` with an appropriate parameter.
+`RedBlackMapFn` with an appropriate parameter.
 SML/NJ is one such.